Kapaam

-In Komlathabi village population of children with age 0-6 is 94 which makes up 9.95 % of total population of village.
+In Komlathabi village, population of children with age 0-6 is 94 which makes up 9.95% of total population of village.
 Average Sex Ratio of Komlathabi village is 1182 which is higher than Manipur state average of 985.
 Child Sex Ratio for the Komlathabi as per census is 741, lower than Manipur average of 930.

 Komlathabi village has higher literacy rate compared to Manipur.
-In 2011, literacy rate of Komlathabi village was 94.36 % compared to 76.94 % of Manipur.
-In Komlathabi Male literacy stands at 96.83 % while female literacy rate was 92.37 %.
+In 2011, literacy rate of Komlathabi village was 94.36% compared to 76.94% of Manipur.
+In Komlathabi Male literacy stands at 96.83% while female literacy rate was 92.37%.

 As per constitution of India and Panchyati Raaj Act, Komlathabi village is administrated by Sarpanch (Head of Village) who is elected representative of village.

 On the education front, the village has one Government school, one private school and one Aided government school, namely- Liwachangning Government High School, Springdale and Union Model Aided High School respectively.
-Besides this, there is one Government college and a private Higher secondary school namely - South East Manipur College and South East Manipur Higher Secondary School.
+Besides this, there is one Government college and a private Higher secondary school, namely - South East Manipur College and South East Manipur Higher Secondary School.

-Apart from this, the village also boast of having one Government Primary Health Centre fully functional 24/7 in the vicinity.
+Apart from this, the village also boasts of having one Government Primary Health Centre fully functional 24/7 in the vicinity.